sfu-ireceptor/turnkey-service-php/README.md

 # iReceptor Turnkey

-Create your own [AIRR Data Commons](https://docs.airr-community.org/en/latest/api/adc.html#datacommons) repository within minutes.
+Create your own [AIRR Data Commons](https://docs.airr-community.org/en/latest/api/adc.html#datacommons) repository in 30 min.

 For more background information, go to the [iReceptor Turnkey section](http://www.ireceptor.org/repositories#turnkey) of the iReceptor website.
 The remainder of this document only provides some technical details and the installation procedure.